 If a JRE encryption key is lost or overwritten, you can recreate the JRE encryption key.

 - On the Comply Home page, click Settings .

 - On the JRE Encryption Key tab, click Generate Random Key to generate a new JRE encryption key.

 - Enter your credentials and click OK.

-You can provide your own encryption key; however, Tanium recommends that you generate a random key.
+You can provide your own encryption key; however, as a best practice you should generate a random key.

 If you have existing reports on endpoints with an encrypted JRE, those reports must be redeployed.
 In addition, all existing encrypted deployments must be redeployed so they are updated with the new key.

 The following table lists contributing factors into why the Comply endpoints with critical or high vulnerabilities metric might be lower than expected, and corrective actions you can make.